Lilburn Boggs

-Lilburn Williams Boggs (December 14, 1796 – March 14, 1860) was the sixth Governor of Missouri from 1836 to 1840.
-He is now most widely remembered for his interactions with Joseph Smith and Porter Rockwell, and Missouri Executive Order 44, known by Mormons as the "Extermination Order", issued in response to the ongoing conflict between church members and other settlers of Missouri.
+Lilburn Williams Boggs (December 14, 1796 – March 14, 1860) was the sixth Governor of Missouri, from 1836 to 1840.
+He is now most widely remembered for his interactions with Joseph Smith and Porter Rockwell, and Missouri Executive Order 44, known as the "Extermination Order", issued in response to the ongoing conflict between church members and other settlers of Missouri.
 Boggs was also a key player in the Honey War of 1837.

 Early life

-Lilburn W. Boggs was born in Lexington, Fayette County, Kentucky on December 14, 1796, to John McKinley Boggs and Martha Oliver.
+Boggs was born in Lexington, Fayette County, Kentucky, on December 14, 1796, to John McKinley Boggs and Martha Oliver.
 Boggs served for 18 months with the Kentucky troops during the War of 1812.
-He moved in 1816 from Lexington, Kentucky to Missouri, which was then part of the Louisiana Territory.
+He moved in 1816 from Lexington, Kentucky, to Missouri, which was then part of the Louisiana Territory.
 He was a member of the Smithton Company that would establish the Town of Smithton that would later grow into Columbia, Missouri.

-In Greenup County, Kentucky, in 1817, Boggs married his first wife Julia Ann Bent (1801–1820), a sister of the Bent brothers of Bent's Fort fame, and daughter of Silas Bent, then a judge in the Missouri Supreme Court.
-She died on September 21, 1820 in St Louis, Missouri.
+In Greenup County, Kentucky, in 1817, Boggs married his first wife, Julia Ann Bent (1801–1820), a sister of the Bent brothers of Bent's Fort fame, and daughter of Silas Bent, then a judge in the Missouri Supreme Court.
+She died on September 21, 1820, in St Louis, Missouri.
 They had two children, Angus and Henry.

 In 1823, Boggs married Panthea Grant Boone (1801–1880), a granddaughter of Daniel Boone, in Callaway County, Missouri.
 They spent most of the following twenty-three years in Jackson County, Missouri, where all but two of their many children were born.

 Boggs started out as a clerk, then entered politics.
-He served as a Missouri state senator in 1825 to 1832; as lieutenant governor from 1832 to 1836; governor from 1836 to 1840; and again as state senator from 1842 to 1846.
+He served as a Missouri state senator from 1825 to 1832; as lieutenant governor from 1832 to 1836; governor from 1836 to 1840; and again as state senator from 1842 to 1846.
 He was a Democrat.